joshnatis/josh8/README.md

 * My [link-hoarding cupboard.](https://josh8.com/home) **[Perpetually IN PROGRESS]**

 * A [page for my music](https://josh8.com/tunes)
-    * This is less a programming feat and more a practical way to host my music -- I didn't write this code, I'm just using it.
     * Also some [albums](https://josh8.com/tunes/albums)

 * A [blog](https://josh8.com/blog)  :)

-* A [search tool](https://josh8.com/college-langs) for what programming languages universities use to teach their introductory programming classes **[IN PROGRESS]**

 * A page containing various [papers](https://josh8.com/papers) I've written:
    * Artificial Intelligence and Ethics: A Compromise